jgd-solutions/jgd-cmake-modules/README.md

 ## Concept

-A set of CMake modules to easily and consistently create CMake based projects.
+A set of CMake modules to easily and consistently develop CMake based projects.

 ## Design